Archives

 Top photos of the day as selected by the Associated Press.

-It's just a few weeks into the new year, but we've already said goodbye to some beloved musicians, athletes, actors and more.
-Here's a look at…

-Here are some of the notable people celebrating birthdays today, including Tippi Hedren, Dolly Parton, Paula Deen, Katey Sagal, Jeff Van Gundy…
+More than 25,000 U.S. and South Vietnamese troops launched Operation Junction City, aimed at smashing a Vietcong stronghold near the Cambodian…

-Here are some of the notable people celebrating birthdays today, including Rowan Atkinson, Nancy Lopez, Nigella Lawson, Norman Reedus, Julie C…
+Here are some of the notable people celebrating birthdays today, including Drew Barrymore, James Blunt, James Hong, Julie Walters, Julius Ervi…

+The United States Olympic hockey team stuns the Soviet Union with a 4-3 victory in the medal round of the Winter Olympics in Lake Placid, N.Y.…

+In 2003, Michael Jordan becomes the first 40-year-old in NBA history to score 40 or more points to lead Wizards.
+See more sports moments from …